neams-th-coe/cardinal/doc/content/hpc.md

 process for other users, this section collects instructions for the modules and any systems-specific settings for a variety of [!ac](HPC) systems.
 Because default modules and settings change on [!ac](HPC) systems with time, the instructions below may become deprecated.
-The date at which the settings were last tested is given for each system.
 Note that the absence of a particular [!ac](HPC) system from this list does not imply that Cardinal will not build/run on that system - only that no instructions have yet been documented for it.

-Also please note that in addition to these provided module and environment settings, you must also follow the build instructions on the [Getting Started](start.md) page.
+Please note that in addition to these provided module and environment settings, you must also follow the build instructions on the [Getting Started](start.md) page.
 Two environment variables that are important to set for your particular setup are: